 This program is good for people who have early signs of cognitive decline or are newly diagnosed with Alzheimer’s Disease.
 It is also useful for those individuals looking to determine and reduce their risk for developing Alzheimer’s when they have a close family member with the disease.

 How Do I Get Started

-Contact Integrative Medicine Clinic of Arizona to set up a time for a quick consultation over the phone to learn more about the process of the program and what is involved in implementing the Bredesen protocol.
+Contact Integrative Medicine of Arizona to set up a time for a quick consultation over the phone to learn more about the process of the program and what is involved in implementing the Bredesen protocol.
 During this call you will be asked questions that will help determine if this approach is right for you.
 We look forward to speaking with you soon.